GabrielEGC/vhip-humanoids-push-recovery-control/README.md

 # vhip-humanoids-push-recovery-control
-Bachellor Thesis - Stabilization of the Variable-Height Inverted Pendulum based on Input-State Stability and Sliding Mode Control under Unilateral Contact and Input Saturation.
+Bachelor Thesis - Stabilization of the Variable-Height Inverted Pendulum based on Input-State Stability and Sliding Mode Control under Unilateral Contact and Input Saturation.

 Abstract: